raystack/optimus/docs/docs/rfcs/20220507_simplify_plugin_maintenance.md

 The scope of this rfc is to simplify the release and deployment operations w.r.t the optimus plugin ecosystem.

-The proposal here is to remove:
+The proposal here is to remove :
-1. `Executor and Task Dependency` :
+1. **Executor and Task Dependency** :
-Decouple the *executor_boot_process* and the executor as separate containers where the airflow worker launches a pod with `init-container` (for boot process) adjacent to executor container.
+Decouple the *executor_boot_process* and the executor as separate containers where the airflow worker launches a pod with *init-container* (for boot process) adjacent to executor container.
-2. `Plugin and Server Dependency` :
+2. **Plugin and Server Dependency** :
-Install plugins `on-demand` instead of manually baking them into the optimus server image.
+Install plugins on-demand declaratively instead of manually baking them into the optimus server image (in kubernetes setup).
-3. `Plugin and Executor Dependency` :
+3. **Plugin and Executor Dependency** :
-Extract out executor related variables from plugin code (Executor version , Image etc..) as `plugin config`.
+Extract out executor related variables from plugin code (Executor version , Image etc..) as *plugin config*.

 # Technical Design